 |Wires, Direct Deposit, BTC Deposits, & Referral BTC||

-During the time that your coins are unavailable for withdrawal, your Bitcoin is held in custody by a licensed and regulated trust company, Prime Trust.
+During the time that your coins are unavailable for withdrawal, your Bitcoin is held in custody by our licensed and regulated custodian.
 Also know that during this locking period, your Bitcoin is already purchased and its value will rise or fall with the Bitcoin price, so you will not miss out on potential gains in value.

 To learn when exactly a specific purchase unlocks, you can navigate to our web app (Swanbitcoin.com), and scroll down on your home page to the purchasing history section of your dashboard.
 Then simply scroll over the individual locked icon on the left side of the screen, as shown below, and a pop-up will reveal when that particular purchase unlocks.